dynamsoft-docs/barcode-reader-docs-js/programming/javascript/user-guide/barcode-scanner-customization.md

 Refer to [`Use customized template`](#use-customized-template) for more details.

 > [!IMPORTANT]
-> Due to the powerful customization capabilities, the number of configurable parameters in the templates is extensive and relatively complex. feel free to [contact us](https://www.dynamsoft.com/contact/) if you need help creating a custom template.
+> Due to the powerful customization capabilities, the number of configurable parameters in the templates is extensive and relatively complex.
+Feel free to [contact us](https://www.dynamsoft.com/contact/) if you need help creating a custom template.

 ## Use customized template